Abdou-AI02/Smart-Medication-Assistant/README.md

 🤝 Contributing
 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also open an issue with the tag "enhancement".
+You can also open an issue or submit a pull request.

 Fork the Project